jorgemanrubia/impersonator/README.md

 ## Thanks

 - This library was heavily inspired by [VCR](https://github.com/vcr/vcr).
-A solution that blown my mind years ago and that has been in my toolbox since then.
+A gem that blown my mind years ago and that has been in my toolbox since then.

 ## Contributing